Cambridge University Hospitals NHS Foundation Trust: Digitisation

 Dr Chaudhry has described the difficulties of computerising clinical practice in some detail.
 "If you take some of the senior consultants who'd never left notepad and books.
 They'd trained as a student, used them as junior doctors all the way through and some of these people, they'd been there for years.
 Then overnight we took everything that they knew, then threw it away."
 The trust has installed 6,000 new PCs and 395 workstations on wheels with a battery pack and 24 inch widescreen monitors capable of moving all around the hospital.

 It was the first Trust to receive the Healthcare Information and Management Systems Society Stage 6 Award in November 2015 for the effective use of technology in providing high quality patient care within a year of going live, the fastest in the UK.

 In June 2018 the trust announced that it was abandoning its £140 million contract with Hewlett Packard Enterprise which was supposed to run until 2020 and had signed a new contract with Novosco, a Belfast based company, for the introduction of new hardware, IT infrastructure, Wi-Fi, and cyber security at a cost of £107 million.

 Private finance initiative

 The trust made a Private Finance Initiative deal in 2007 for the building of a £76 million elective care centre.
 It is required to pay £9 million a year for 30 years to Key Health Services (Addenbrookes) Ltd. which is owned by 3i and NIBC Bank.

-Whistleblowing

-Dr Narinder Kapur, consultant neuropsychologist and head of neuropsychology was sacked in 2010.
-The trust claimed there had been a breakdown in their relationship because of his management style and working methods.
-He said he had raised concerns about staff shortages and the impact on patient care several times to his line managers.
-In July 2013 an employment tribunal ruled that he had been unfairly dismissed.
-Dr Kapur subsequently set up a website for whistleblowers, providing resources and advice on whistleblowing, patient safety and professionalism.